Machine Shop

 We found several artists (or their representatives) and blogs creating numerous accounts on the site and favoriting their tracks to get higher visibility in the charts.
 Because we’ve only recently switched to a chart based on the number of favorites, their efforts were not fruitful, however.
 We’ve locked the accounts we found doing this and suspended tracking blogs we’ve detected contributing.

-Some of these techniques are used by sites like IMDB or Rotten Tomatoes so they’ve stood the test of time.
-If you have more feedback on how to make them better, feel free to write using our contact form.
+We’ve also taken some extra measures to prevent this in the future.
+If you have feedback on measures you think will be effective, feel free to write using our contact form.
 The integrity of what ends up on the Hype Machine is paramount, so we welcome more ideas and constructive criticism.

 [Update 07/07/2009: List of artists removed, see this post for details]